 Account security can be easily confirmed through trusted channels and services directly.
 So, let’s say you get an email that appears to be from Twitter about your account security.
-The email suggests resetting your password and provides a link to do so.
+The email says you must reset your password immediately and provides a link to do so.

 Here’s an easy, safe way to determine if your account is secure.
 Open a browser window, and log in to your Twitter account as you normally would.
-If you get in, there’s no issue.
+If you get in with no issues and without receiving a security message, it may have been a phishing attempt.
 You can reset your password if you choose… just not by clicking on a link from an email.
 At least, not one you didn’t expect.

 It has an urgent feel

 Phishing messages will try to rattle recipients by suggesting action must be taken immediately.
 The messaging will make it seem like every second counts or tell you to “act now” in order to secure accounts.

 If you’re concerned about time sensitivity, bypass the email itself (and never click on a link) to get in touch with the service through a prior, trusted channel.
 Just as the example above, it’s best to open a new browser, log in and check things out.